-Number of Per share
+Number of shares underlying option Exercise

-shares estimated

-underlying fair value of

-option Ex ercise price option

-Date of grant grants p per option at grant date
+Date of grant grants per opti ion at grant date

 December 6, 2012 692,456 \$ 4.38 \$ 3.57

 October 1, 2013 27,534 \$ 4.38 \$ 3.60

 For the valuation of stock options granted on the dates noted above, we used a combination of the Option Pricing Model, or OPM, and of the probability-weighted expected return method, or PWERM, which we refer to as the hybrid method.
 The OPM treats the rights of the holders of preferred and common shares as equivalent to that of call options on any value of the enterprise above certain break points of the value based upon the liquidation preferences of the holders of preferred shares, as well as their rights to participation and conversion.
 The value of the common stock can be determined by estimating the value of its portion of each of these call rights.
 Under the PWERM, the value of a company's common stock is estimated based upon an analysis of value for the company assuming a merger or sale as the only possible future event.
 The per share value of the common stock is based upon the probability-weighted present value of expected future equity values, under each of the possible future event scenarios, as well as the rights and preferences of each share class.